 As the year comes to a close, it’s important to pause and take stock.
 For many men and women, this will be a year of taking those first steps towards recovery.
 For others, it may be the time of simple realization that they need help.
 As we look back, it’s important to learn from past experiences.
 One way to do this is to look at some of the top drug trends and statistics over the last year.
-At Florida House Experience, our team is constantly monitoring changes in drug access and use to stay on top of the industry.
+At FHE Health, our team is constantly monitoring changes in drug access and use to stay on top of the industry.

 Take a closer look at some of the most significant drug trends we saw take place in 2018.

 Perhaps one of the most worrisome of all drug trends for 2018 was the move from injecting to inhaling heroin.
 Some data exists to show this is one of the fastest growing trends in heroin consumption, though injecting it is still more common.
 A study published by JAMA Neurology found inhaling the drug in this manner creates irreversible brain damage.
 It may also worsen or heighten risk for dementia.

 While injecting heroin is dangerous, the risk of brain tissue damage is lower for intravenous users than inhaling the substance.
 The difference lies in just how fast it gets to the brain.
 The chemicals don’t go through the digestive system and, therefore, the body doesn’t metabolize them.
 Digestion helps to minimize the toxicity.
 Inhaling it eliminates even this filter.